cysouw/diathesis/text/c04_reflexive.md

  \b.
 Ich verabschiede ihn.
  \c.
 Er verabschiedet mich.

+## Diatheses with promotion to subject

+Reflexive diatheses are not used for promotion of arguments.
+The diathesis presented below is probably best be seen as a diachronic quirk, showing that every linguistic generalization can be overruled by incidental developments of language change.

+### [ AP | NP ] Reflexive accusative-to-nominative

+These alternations are ongoing replacements of old-fashioned constructions.
+The presence of a reflexive pronoun can probably best be interpreted as a side-effect of the old accusative being supplemented by a new nominative.

+**Attested Verbs**

+- *ekeln, grauen*

+**Examples**

+- Mich ekelt (es) vor dem Spinat.
+Ich ekele mich vor dem Spinat.
+- Mich graut es.
+Ich graue mich.

+## Diatheses with subject exchange

+### --- [ OBJ > SBJ > OBJ ] Passive --- {.unnumbered}

 ### [ NA | DN ] Reflexive dative passive {#sec:reflexive-sich-dative-passive}

 Some verbs expressing subordination allow for both a regular transitive construction \Next[a] and a reflexive passive in which the former nominative turns into a dative \Next[b].